kysely-org/kysely/example/README.md

 # An example server that uses Kysely

-This is a simple Koa based server that shows one way to uses Kysely.
+This is a simple Koa based server that shows one way to use Kysely.
 This is by no means the best or right way to use Kysely, but simply one possible way.

 The server has three main levels of abstraction: